Dr Kimberly Thompson

 Research interests

-Anthropogenic disturbances are increasing multi-scale interactions and creating no-analog communities, which can irreversibly alter the structure and function of ecosystems.
-As a quantitative ecologist, this idea motivates me to pursue research questions that merge macrosystems biology and community ecology through ecological modelling and spatiotemporal analysis.
-My research focuses on unifying fine-scale processes with macroscale patterns, through an understanding of how biodiversity patterns are affected by interacting anthropogenic stressors.
+I pursue research questions that merge macroecology and community ecology through ecological modeling and spatiotemporal analysis.
+My research focuses on unifying fine-scale processes with macroscale patterns through an understanding of how biodiversity patterns are affected by interacting anthropogenic pressures.

 Short CV